What does a Regulatory Vice President do?

 How to become a Regulatory Vice President?

-- Gain experience in regulatory affairs.
+- Gain experience in regulatory affairs through internships or entry-level positions.

 How long does it take to become a Regulatory Vice President?